 Sadly, this year we have not renewed our organic certification.
 Our sales could not support the $1,000 yearly fee and the $2,000,000.00 insurance.
 But we do believe in organic farming, and we still grow our plants in exactly the same organic manner.

-Our goji berries and lavender are certified organic.
+Our goji berries and lavender are all organic.

 In August we were excited to have our distilling certified organic by One Cert.

 This means our oils and hydrosols can now be labeled

 Also our culinary lavender processing is now